hopglass/hopglass/README.md

 Copy `config.json.example` to `build/config.json` and change it to match your community.

+## Customize style

+Start your development and edit files in `scss/custom/`.
+Additional information in comments.

 ## dataPath (string/array)

 `dataPath` can be either a string containing the address of a [HopGlass Server](https://github.com/plumpudding/hopglass-server) or an array containing multiple addresses.